I’ve decided to face head-on one of the most common questions that we get asked.

 Available in a fairly decent color, these headphones weigh 190 grams and offer a solid battery life of 40 hours.
 Customers can also use the provided aux cable and enjoy 0% lag-free audio at an optimum sound quality as well.

-- NO AUDIO DELAY WHILE WATCHING TV or PC: These top-rated wireless Bluetooth headphones work with any aptX low-latency supported Bluetooth transmitter (Avantree Oasis or Priva III recommended) for minimal audio delay of 32-40ms (non-detectable by human ear) for a lag-free audio experience.
-(If your TV is not Bluetooth-equipped you will need a SEPARATE transmitter to connect to it.
-Avantree Transmitters are Recommended).
+- [TV WITHOUT DELAY] Our wireless Bluetooth headphones work with any aptX low-latency supported Bluetooth transmitter for a lag-free audio experience.
+Please note if your TV is not Bluetooth equipped, you will need a separate transmitter to connect to it, Avantree Transmitters are Recommended.

-- SUPERIOR Hi-Fi SOUND: Experience superb music and voice clarity.
-Built-in bass boost feature lets you tailor your audio experience for TV, music on your Playstation, xbox or PC, with rich lows and clear treble.
+- [SUPERIOR Hi-Fi SOUND] Experience superb music and voice clarity.
+Built-in bass boost feature lets you tailor your audio experience for TV, music on your smart phone or PC, with rich lows and clear treble.
 The perfect headphone for audio lovers.

-- MULTIPOINT and EASY TO USE: Connect to two phones simultaneously and never miss a call.
-Use the NFC feature for easy one tap connection.
+- [MULTIPOINT and EASY TO USE] Connect to two phones simultaneously and never miss a call.
 Intelligent voice prompts clearly identify the status of the headphones.
 After initial pairing headphones auto-reconnect to any device, easily and instantly.
 Buy one for yourself and an extra set for an audio lover you know today!

 Being light, Avantree Pro makes a great headphone while watching movies and with an additional Bluetooth Adapter, you can wirelessly connect this headphone to your TV and enjoy movies, music, and TV shows.